asheroto/ffmpeg-examples/README.md

 # Commonly recommended ffmpeg arguments for video conversion using x264

+Feel free to contribute and send pull requests!

 [Recommended arguments for CPU conversion](#Recommended-arguments-for-CPU-conversion)

 [Recommended arguments for NVIDIA GPUs (faster than CPU)](#Recommended-arguments-for-NVIDIA-GPUs)